Diffusion-Based Representation Learning: Conclusion

 \section{Conclusion}

-We presented a new objective for representation learning based on conditional denoising score matching.
-In doing so, we turned the original non-vanishing objective function into one that can be reduced to zero if all information is distilled in the code.
+We presented Diffusion-based Representation Learning (DRL), a new objective for representation learning based on conditional denoising score matching.
+In doing so, we turned the original non-vanishing objective function into one that can be reduced arbitrarily close to zero by the learned representation.
 We showed that the proposed method learns interpretable features in the latent space.
-In contrast to previous approaches, denoising score matching as a foundation comes with the ability to manually control the granularity of features encoded in the representation.
-We demonstrated that the encoder can learn to separate classes when focusing on high noise levels and encodes fine-grained features such as stroke-width when mainly trained on low level noise.
+In contrast to some of the previous approaches that required specialized architectural changes or data manipulations, denoising score matching comes with a natural ability to control the granularity of features encoded in the representation.
+We demonstrated that the encoder can learn to separate classes when focusing on higher noise levels and encodes fine-grained features such as stroke-width when mainly trained on smaller noise variance.
+In addition, we proposed an infinite-dimensional representation and demonstrated its effectiveness for downstream tasks such as few-shot classification.
+Using the representation learning as pretraining for a classifier, we were able to improve the results of LaplaceNet, a state-of-the-art model on semi-supervised image classification.